Family of Irish Israeli girl feared kidnapped living a ‘constant nightmare’

 “Every effort, every single thing that can be done, will be done.
 We also know that there are many other Irish citizens on the ground in Gaza who are trying to leave and we obviously want them to be able to get out and to get home and to be safe.”

-Around 35-40 Irish passports remain in Gaza amid intense diplomatic efforts to secure their passage out of the enclave via the Rafah crossing to Egypt.
+Around 35-40 Irish passport holders remain in Gaza amid intense diplomatic efforts to secure their passage out of the enclave via the Rafah crossing to Egypt.

 No Irish citizens have so far been included on the approved lists of international passport holders who have left via the crossing.